kjq2019/DR/README.md

 # DR
 MA1 project

 All results: excels, graphs are in the folder.
-For V3 there are two versions, simply seperate the model from scratch and the pretrained one.
+For V3 there are two versions, I simply seperate the model from scratch and the pretrained one in order to reduce mute and unmute times in code.

 The needed data can be downloaded from https://www.kaggle.com/c/aptos2019-blindness-detection/data.
 We only need train.csv and train_images.